atolye15/scss-starter/docs/getting-started/introduction.md

 These SCSS Starter docs help you learn and use the SCSS Starter, from your first app to optimizing complex enterprise apps.

-It's not a UI framework.
-SCSS Starter designed especially for higher productivity and code quality resulting in cleaner, maintainable and scalable code.
+SCSS Starter is not a UI framework.
+It's designed especially for higher productivity and code quality resulting in cleaner, maintainable and scalable code.

-## Straightforward

-SCSS starter provides uncomplicated and easy to understand utility classes and helper methods.

-## Responsive

-Extremely easy to build responsive interfaces without the need for custom SCSS.
-All utility classes and a grid system can be extended with responsive variants.

-## Customizable

-Every part of SCSS Starter can be customized according to your project's needs including variables, utilities, a grid system, etc.

-## Extendable
+## Why it's awesome

-Utilities and mixins can be extended if needed.

-## Speeds up development

-A wide range of tools is at your command when your project's start.

-## Field Tested

-SCSS Starter has been being used at many projects.

-## Faster to Learn

-To help you improve your future-friendly website building skills, we've improved our documentation and created a community forum so you can learn more quickly.

-## Easy to work with

-We have provided detailed documentation as well as specific code examples to help new users get started.
+- We have provided detailed documentation to help new users get started.
 We are also always open to feedback and can answer any questions a user may have about SCSS Starter.

 > Have a any question or bug report <https://github.com/atolye15/scss-starter/issues>

+- To help you improve your future-friendly website building skills, we've improved our documentation so you can learn more quickly.

+- SCSS Starter has been being used on many projects varying in size for several years.

+- An extensive toolset is at your command at your project's start.

+- Utilities and mixins can be extended if needed.

+- Every part of SCSS Starter can be customized according to your project's needs including variables, utilities, a grid system, etc.

+- Extremely easy to build responsive interfaces without the need for custom SCSS.
+All utility classes and a grid system can be extended with responsive variants.

+- SCSS starter provides a wide range of uncomplicated and easy to understand utility classes and helper methods.

 ## Browser Support

 SCSS Starter supports the latest, stable releases of all major browsers and platforms.
 On Windows, we support Microsoft Edge.
 It does not use any tool for browser support.
 Using autoprefixer for browser support is up to you.

+## Architecture

+## CSS Methodology

 ## Quick Start